People

 Professor Nathanial Cooper

-Nathanial is particularly interested in using integrated analysis to develop sustainable, low-carbon alternatives in the highly intersectional areas of water and energy.
-His work is motivated by a desire to facilitate a transition to a sustainable future.
+Our research group uses integrated analysis to develop sustainable, low-carbon alternatives in the highly intersectional areas of water and energy.
+Our work is motivated by a desire to facilitate a transition to a sustainable future.

 Publications